 General

 Surveys support ten elements — seven question types and three special elements.
 In this guide, you’ll learn how to add these to the survey and see examples of the most common use cases for each element.
-To learn more about the Survey editor, check this guide here.
-For more information on the different question and element settings, see this guide.
+To learn more about the Survey editor, check the guide Survey Editor.
+For more information on the different question and element settings, see the guide Question and Element Settings.

 Single-Line Input